toeggel/ReadTheDocs/docs/architecture/architecture.md

 > Making messes is always slower than staying clean
 > The only way to go fast, is to go well.

+# Finding an architecture

+- there are no stupid ideas,
+- we don’t criticize; we focus on our ideas, not other people’s,
+- we generate as many ideas as possible,
+- when we run out of ideas, we should still try to grind a bit longer and tell ourselves to generate 2-3 more.
+It’s like running; often, the best results occur when we pass the first fatigue threshold,
+- however, it is important to set a maximum duration for brainstorming.
+It should be an intensive and productive meeting.
+There’s no point in making it an endless one.
+You can always organize several sessions.